 Ask prospective instructors about their teaching experience and whether they know how to work with older adults or those with fragile health.
 See an actual class to get a feel for the instructor’s methods if you can.
 Once you’ve decided on an instructor, let them know if you have any physical limitations, such as arthritis, back discomfort, balance issues, or high blood pressure.

 By easing into yoga, you can gradually adapt to it.
 For instance, start by placing your hands on your thighs if your goal is to be able to bend over and touch your toes.
 Take a few slow, deep breaths, and then bend your knees.
-Reaching down to the middle of your shin requires another pause and several deep breaths, and so on.
+Reaching down to the middle of your shin requires another pause, several deep breaths, and so on.
 The key is not to stretch too much.

 Never rush into new poses, and make sure you take enough time to rest after each pose.
 It’s better to wait until your body has fully adapted to your program before adding any new movements.
 Remember that practicing yoga is not about keeping up with those around you.
 Just move at your own pace.

-Yoga can be beneficial whether your goal is to become stronger and more flexible or you simply want to unwind and calm your thoughts.
+Yoga can be beneficial whether your goal is to become stronger and more flexible or you want to unwind and calm your thoughts.
 However, determining which style is best for you might be challenging, given the dozens of available variations.
 Remember that your health and level of fitness are important factors.
 Before starting a new fitness program, always check with your healthcare professional.

 The following eight forms of yoga could be suitable for you:

 Hatha: This is a general term that refers to any style of yoga that places a strong emphasis on physical postures.
 It is not truly a specific style.
 The majority of hatha yoga courses, however, consist of a slow-moving succession of sitting and standing positions.
 They usually focus on stretching and breathing instead of raising your heart rate or putting your leg up behind your head.
-For this reason, a lot of people think hatha yoga is the greatest kind of yoga for beginners.
+For this reason, many people think hatha yoga is the greatest kind of yoga for beginners.

 Restorative yoga: This calm, meditative yoga style is intended to passively release tension without stretching.
 Poses are held for a very long duration, often up to 10 minutes, and props are employed to completely support the body.
 Restorative yoga is the ideal type of yoga for seniors who want to develop relaxation and contentment.
 It is not uncommon for folks to nod off in class.

 Yin: Yin yoga is slow and concentrates on holding poses for a lengthy period, similar to restorative yoga.
-Yin and restorative yoga vary in that yin focuses on stretching deep connective tissues, whereas restorative yoga does not involve any active stretching.
+Yin and restorative yoga vary in that yin focus on stretching deep connective tissues, whereas restorative yoga does not involve active stretching.
 Regular practice of yin yoga helps ease stiffness and improve flexibility.

 Vinyasa: This is a catch-all phrase for many types of yoga that entail synchronizing breath with a succession of fluid movements.
 Although pacing can vary, routines are frequently rapid and smooth.
 In vinyasa, the poses themselves are not as important as the transitions between them.
 Some have compared it to dancing.
 Vinyasa yoga is challenging because it frequently involves strenuous physical activity, but seniors in pretty good physical shape could relish the challenge.